 Known as the resort hub of Thailand, this exquisite destination brings in millions of visitors every year who spend their days chilling by the beach and exploring the nearby islands.

-For the couple that wants to do something a little different however, make sure you book in a day of kiteboarding lessons!
+For the couple that wants to do something a little different, make sure you book a day of kiteboarding lessons!

 This fun and challenging activity is like surfing, except rather than using wave momentum to push you along the ocean, you use a large kite attached to your body and power along thanks to the wind.

-Phuket is one of the best places in Southeast Asia to learn kitesurfing, and there are lots of schools run by experienced professionals so you can learn from the best.
+Phuket is one of the best places in Southeast Asia to learn to kitesurf, and there are lots of schools run by experienced professionals so you can learn from the best.